utks7/reeta-ai-assistant/README.md

 ## ⭐ If you like this project

 Consider giving it a star and following future updates as Reeta continues to evolve.

+Copyright (c) 2026 Utkarsh Srivastava

+Reeta AI is an independent personal project developed and maintained by Utkarsh Srivastava.

+This project is not affiliated with any employer, internship provider, fellowship program, or third-party organization.